-In this tutorial, you will learn how to access multi-language data in your controllers using Vorto.
-When it comes to building a multi-language website within V7 you only have two main options on how you will architect your Umbraco website.
-Which option you pick will be based on how the content is structured.
+In this tutorial, you will learn how to access multi-language data within Umbraco 7 using the community package, Vorto.
+When it comes to architecting a multi-language website within Umbraco V7 you have two options.
+The option you pick will be based on how the content is structured.

-In one approach, you create separate sub-sitewithin the Umbraco page-tree for each different language.
+In one approach, you create separate sub-sites within the Umbraco page tree for each different language.
 If your website has a different page structure for each different language, this approach makes sense.
 If the content of your website follows the same page hierarchy and content structure, creating loads of subsites and copying loads of content is painful and takes forever.
 If your site structure is the same regardless of language, then a better approach is to use Vorto.

+Our.Umbraco.Vorto.Models.VortoValue.
 If you look at the class you'll see that it uses a collection of key-value pairs to store its data.
-If you want, you can manually get the data out of Vorto yourself - read this information to see how - luckily there is an easier way to work with it, namely using property value converters to make the property return the correct type.
+If you want, you can manually get the data out of Vorto yourself - read this information to see how - luckily there is an easier way to work with it.
+This magic approach will use property value converters to make the property return the correct type.
 Thanks to Dave Woestenborghs for pointing this out to me :)

-As I've mentioned working with VortoValue is kind of a pain.
-It will be much easier to work with the underlining IEnumerable
+VortoValue is kind of a pain.
+It will be much easier to work with the underlining

 IEnumerable instead.
 You can do this by writing some code.
 Create a new class in your project and name it the same as the document-types class name.
 Ensure you use the